 We all feel blue from time to time.
 It’s natural to get down after a difficult or stressful life experience – a rough break-up, the passing of a loved one, the loss of a job or an unexpected change in circumstance.

 But depression is more than sad.
 It’s like a thick fog that disrupts your thinking, feeling and behaviour and warps your perception of yourself and the world around you.
 Depression is experienced differently by different people.
 Sometimes, it can emerge from a mix of issues or experiences, but sometimes there’s no obvious catalyst.
 Gone untreated, depression can have tragic outcomes.

 The good news is, there’s plenty you can do to manage your depression.
 Remember the fog can clear.
 And we’re here to show you how.

 About 1 in 10 people will experience depression in their lifetime

 Women are twice as likely to develop depression

 Over half of people diagnosed with depression also suffer from anxiety

-60% of people who commit suicide suffer from depression or a related mood disorder
+60% of people who die by suicide suffer from depression or a related mood disorder